plipowczan/brain/content/TOOLS/Make.md

 ### Download
 No download - online.
 ## Reasoning for
-I use it in several things:
+I use it for several things:
 1. To automate repetitive work by setting small task
 2. To integrate tools with each other - trigger workflow in one tool and do something in another
 3. To transform data - create data based on the existing one transforming it on the way